canseclab/PriMe-GAME-edge/README.md

-# ReADSaFe
+# PriMe-GAME
-### Reliable Multi-Receiver Anonymous Data Sharing Protocol with Fine-Grained Access in Clouds-Assisted IoT-Edge Environment
+### Privacy-Preserving Multi-Receiver Data Sharing with Granular Access in Multi-Cloud-Assisted Edge Systems

 This edge-side implementation ensures that data is encrypted before being reliably and anonymously uploaded to cloud storage, enabling secure multi-receiver sharing with fine-grained access control.